Deadknight/TurtleHub/README.md

         1. `Show Pull Requests by Default`: On *disabled*, TurtleHub will by default only show issues from the tracker without any pull requests.
         On *enabled*, TurtleHub will **also** show pull requests alongside issues.
+        1. Optionally define an API Token if required.

     **Advanced integration instructions with detailed information about the features can be found at the [Setup.md](/docs/Setup.md).**